pw_result#

 that would perform additional computation.

-These operations do not incur any additional FLASH or RAM cost compared to a traditional if/else ladder, as can be seen in the Size report.
+These operations do not incur any additional FLASH or RAM cost compared to a traditional if/else ladder, as can be seen in the Code size analysis.

 pw::Result<Image> GetCuteCat(const Image& img) {